 I’m actually not even ashamed of this fact and I wanted to highlight just why I think they are the best all round bookmaker.
 But, bear in mind that I don’t think they are necessarily the best in every department.

-But, as a bookmaker that has very few flaws, does just about everything brilliantly, is the biggest bookmaker in the world and provides you with more existing player bonuses than most, bet365 are the love of my life, and here’s why…
+But, as a bookmaker that has very few flaws, does just about everything brilliantly and is one of the biggest bookmaker in the world, bet365 are the love of my life, and here’s why…

 Huge range of sports and markets